farrandi/dsci_554/lecture6_554.md

 - Turn a continous confounder (e.g. age) into discrete categories and add to the model
   - `data |> mutate(age_bins = cut(age, breaks = c(min(age), quantile(age, (1:3) / 4), max(age)), include.lowest = TRUE)`
 - Ask about that^ (not sure how)
-- By making stratum-specific inference with multiple confounders, we aim to infer causality between X and Y
+- By making **stratum-specific inference** with multiple confounders, we aim to infer causality between X and Y
   - However, there will be few observations in each strata (not enough data)
-- Solution: use binomial logistic regression with interaction terms
+  - **Solution**: use binomial logistic regression (**Overall Model-Based Inference**) with interaction terms

 ```R
 glm(Y ~ X * C1 * C2, data = data, family = binomial) |>